Are you considering investing in a franchise, but feeling overwhelmed by the vast array of options available?

 So What is a Franchise Consultant?

-There are six things you should know about a franchise consultant, these are:
+There are six things you should know about them, these are:

 - What does a franchise consultant do?

-- Is a franchise consultant the same as a franchise broker?
+- Is a consultant the same as a franchise broker?

 - How do they get paid?